darvid7/actualwebsite/content/projects.md

 			<img class="project-image-thumb" src="/images/projects/gecko.png" alt="" />
 		</a>
 		<p style="font-size: 15px">
 			During exam period, there was no way to download multiple lectures at once.
-So instead of studying for exams, a few friends and I got together to build a chrome extension to download all our lectures (instead of actually watching them).
+Instead of studying for exams, a few friends and I built a chrome extension to download all our lectures (instead of actually watching them).
 This is available on the <a href="https://chrome.google.com/webstore/detail/geckodm/pgkfjobhhfckamidemkddfnnkknomobe">Chrome store</a>.
 		</p>
 	</article>
 		<article class="6u 12u$(xsmall) work-item" style="text-align: center;">